innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/openDriverRoom.png "Click open room")

 ### Step 4: Click join room and make sure that it says `Status: Connected` on the top.
 Once it shows up, you need to either click `Start + A` or `Start + B` depending on your driver user.
-To confirm this user, it will show on the top bar which user you are.
+To confirm this, the app will say `Gamepad User: 1` or `Gamepad User: 2 ` on the top bar.

 If it does not, try to close the app and reconnect to the room.